endymion/BeachAnalytics/site/pages/tags/ihme-model.md

 The IHME results are so widely influential because they're so easily accessible.
 The model's forecast [dashboard](https://covid19.healthdata.org/united-states-of-america) has a URL that anyone can view at any time.
 The dashboard's charts are easy to understand: "Deaths per day", "Hospital resource use", "Total deaths."

-{% responsive_image path: images/posts/ihme-chart-1_1.jpg
+{% include responsive-image-article-figure.html
-  template: _includes/responsive-image-article-figure.html
+  image='images/posts/ihme-chart-1_1.jpg'
-  caption: "A death rate forecast chart from the IHME model." %}
+  caption="A death rate forecast chart from the IHME model." %}

 ## Weaknesses